-There are three types of ESA:
+There are two types of ESA:

-- 1. Contribution-based ESA: for people who've been in work for the last two years and paid National Insurance Contributions.
-Unless you have a severe disability, you can only receive this for up to 365 days. - 2.
-Income-related ESA: for people who can't get contribution-based ESA and have a low (or no) income and savings under £16,000. - 3.
-New style ESA: If your in a Universal Credit Area and depending on your previous National Insurance contributions you might be able to claim New Style ESA instead of Universal Credit.
+- 1. New Style ESA (formerly known as contribution based ESA): for people who've been in work for the last two years and paid National Insurance Contributions.
+Unless you have a severe disability, you can only receive this for up to 365 days.
+Depending on your previous National Insurance contributions you might be able to claim New Style ESA on its own or at the same time as Universal Credit. - 2.
+2. Income-related ESA: for people who can't get contribution-based ESA and have a low (or no) income and savings under £16,000.
+Income-related ESA is gradually being replaced by Universal Credit.